When Is Surgery Right for Rheumatoid Arthritis?

-Having surgery is never something to enter into lightly, but sometimes it can really help.
-When is the right time for surgery for rheumatoid arthritis, and what can you expect?
+Having surgery is never something to enter into lightly, but sometimes it can help.

 There are a couple of reasons to choose surgery for rheumatoid arthritis:

 - To get relief from pain

 When Is the Timing Right?

 When there is structural damage to a joint or the tissues around it, medicines can't fix it, so an operation may be an option.

 You should talk with your rheumatologist and an orthopedic surgeon to find out if it would help you and what results are likely.
 Surgery can ease pain and allow you to get around much better, but it will rarely be a perfect fix.
 You want to have realistic expectations from the start.